Manecas1221212/romance/chapter_30.md

 That night, alone, Anna did what she did every year on her birthday.

-She opened the encrypted file.
-The one she'd never deleted.
+She opened the drawer where she kept Jessica's photo.
+The one from the company directory.
+Professional.
+Smiling.
+Young.

-Jessica's address.
-The timeline.
-The murder plan.

-Evidence of who she really was.

-She read through it.
+Anna looked at that face.
 Remembered that night with perfect clarity.
-Jessica's face.
+The fear in Jessica's eyes.
 The plastic.
 The moment life became death.

-Anna waited for guilt.
+She waited for guilt.
 For horror.
 For regret.

 Felt nothing.